Lower leg injuries - how to stay trouble-free

 Overall, these five exercises have helped many athletes afflicted with shin splints.
-Another strategy, designed to simultaneously strengthen all five calf and shin muscles, is to run barefoot on a somewhat uneven but soft grassy surface, such as a well-maintained athletic field or a golf fairway.
+Another strategy, designed to strengthen all five calf and shin muscles simultaneously, is to run barefoot on a somewhat uneven but soft grassy surface, such as a well-maintained athletic field or a golf fairway.
 Start cautiously, though, with no more than a half-mile on your first barefoot effort, adding an extra quarter-mile during each subsequent run.
-The ultimate aim of these exercises is to fortify your feet, ankles, shins and calves so that injuries are unlikely.
+The ultimate aim of these exercises is to fortify your feet, ankles, shins, and calves so that injuries are unlikely.
 However, injury prevention won't be the only outcome.
 As you progress, your ankles become as powerful as rocket boosters and your feet will act as mini-trampolines.
 When you run, each foot strike will involve an explosion of propulsive force, not a sad collapse of your foot against the ground.

 This article first appeared in: